Rúben Rodrigues (footballer, born 1996)

-Rúben da Rocha Rodrigues (born 2 August 1996) is a Portuguese professional footballer who plays as a midfielder or a forward for Campeonato Brasileiro Série A club Vitória.
+Rúben da Rocha Rodrigues (born 2 August 1996) is a Portuguese professional footballer who plays as a midfielder or a forward for club Bolton Wanderers.

 Club career

 He played in the Netherlands at junior levels and started his career in the lower divisions.

 On 27 December 2017, Den Bosch announced that Rodrigues would join the club for training immediately; he signed a professional contract from 1 July 2018.
 He had previously played for Den Bosch's junior squad.

 He made his Eerste Divisie debut for Den Bosch on 17 August 2018 in a game against Volendam as a 61st-minute substitute for Stefano Beltrame.
 On 23 January 2019, Rodrigues was loaned out to De Treffers for the rest of the season.

 On 7 August 2020, he signed for National League side Notts County.
 After scoring seven goals in the month, Rodrigues was awarded the league's Player of the Month award for May 2021, and at the end of the season he was voted Notts County's Fans' Player of the Season.

 On 13 June 2023, Rodrigues signed with EFL League One side Oxford United.
 He scored his first goal for the club in a 3–0 home victory over Exeter City on 23 September, and went on to score 13 times in 95 matches in all competitions in two seasons with the club.